emilwidlund/wire/README.md

 ### Installation

-<span style="color:red">Wire is still under development and not available on npm at this time.</span>
+Wire is still under development and not available on npm at this time.

 ### Examples